ut-parla/Parla.py/docs/source/prototype.rst

 Physical Placement of Data and Computation
 ------------------------------------------

-For initial experimentation, Parla provides ways to place data and computation on specific physical devices.
+For initial experimentation, Parla provides ways to place data and computation on specific devices and some tools to map logical devices to physical ones.

 To copy data into a location, apply a memory detail to that value: